 These are my tried and true tips and tricks for doing your first float successfully.

-Here are a few reminders you may want to send in preparation for parade day.
+Here are a few reminders you may want to send to your parade group in preparation for getting on the float during parade day.

 1. Ensure that everyone has gone to the bathroom prior to getting on the float.

 2. Everyone should have their own candy and/or necklaces to throw.
 Rules are that only underhanded tosses are allowed.

 3. Bring your own drink that will last throughout the parade.